J1Y2003/J1Y2003/README.md

 - 👋 Hi, I’m @J1Y2003
-- 👀 I’m interested in Machine Learning!
+- 👀 I’m interested in Computer Science and BIG STACKS!
 - 🌱 I’m currently learning pytorch and convex optimization!
 - 💞️ I’m looking to collaborate on ...
 - 📫 Reach me on jaewonyoumku@gmail.com!